ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 changes on the code are consistent with other parts of the code and verify that the changes are the expected in the implementation.

-Unit tests are in the ``tests`` directory inside this repository.
+Unit tests are in the `tests <pymapdl_tests_>`_ directory inside this repository.
 All the tests that you will find in this directory are not unit tests.
 Some of them are integration tests.
-The difference between a unit test and an integration one is that integration tests will test several units of the code and ensure that they work together.
+The difference between an unit test and an integration one is that integration tests will test several units of the code and ensure that they work together.

-To verify that all the code is properly tested, `Codecov <https://github.com/codecov>`_ generates a coverage report of the committed code.
+To verify that all the code is properly tested, `Codecov <codecov_>`_ generates a coverage report of the committed code.
 It details how merging the Pull Request will impact the coverage.
 It is one of the checks that must be approved to merge the code.